 - Black Moon Chronicles: They grow really big here, often easily over 50 feet tall.
 They're also pretty much brutish savages who will happily join the Army of the Black Moon in their war against the empire.

 - In The Black Thief and the Knight of the Glen, the thief recounts a tale of how he faced a giant, and an Old Retainer tells how it was true, because she was the woman in it.

 - In Asbjørnsen and Moe's The Giant Who Had No Heart in His Body, the giant, besides the heart, turns people to stone and back.

-- In Tsarevich Petr and the Wizard, they run ferries, and are terrifying to appearance, and demand your hand, or your foot, or your head, as toll.
+- In Tsarevich Petr and the Wizard, they run ferries, are terrifying in appearance, and demand your hand, or your foot, or your head, as toll.

 - In The Brown Bear of the Green Glen, they make good hosts.